 Find resources below that can help you and the people around you in and after a mental health emergency or crisis event.

-Call 911 (ask for a CIT officer) or go to your nearest hospital emergency room if you can safely get there.
+Call or text 911 (ask for a Crisis Intervention Trained [CIT] officer) or go to your nearest hospital emergency room if you can safely get there.
 See Guidelines for calling 911 in a mental health emergency to help prepare yourself.

 San Mateo Medical Center

 222 West 39th Avenue, San Mateo, CA 94403

 Mills-Peninsula Medical Center

 How to provide information about a family or friend